aviler/MeineFahrt/README.md

 :taxi: MeineFahrt :red_car:
 ==========

-A small app to show cars both in a list and on a map.
+A small app to show vehicles position both in a list and on a map.

 Build
 -----